qtnc/swan/docs/stdlib.md

 - compare(other): compares this with other and return a negative number if this<other, a positive number if this>other, and 0 if this==other.
 - hashCode: return an hash value used for indexing unsorted sequences such as Map and Set
+- iterator: return an iterator going through the elements of this tuple in order
 - length: return the number of elements in this tuple
 - slice(start, end): return a subtuple containing elements from start inclusive to end exclusive.
 Equivalent to `tuple[start..end]`.
 - toString: return a string like "(1, 2, 3, 4, 5)"